apache/ofbiz-framework/README.md

 -------------------

 OFBiz provides an extension mechanism through plugins.
-Plugins are standard OFBiz components that reside in the specialpurpose directory.
+Plugins are standard OFBiz components that reside in the plugins directory.
 Plugins can be added manually or fetched from a maven repository.
 The standard tasks for managing plugins are listed below.